 Plot:

 Reconciliation and Unity: Faced with a common enemy and the loss of their home, the two groups start to put aside their differences.
-You and Jamaal have a heart-to-heart, realizing that they need to work together to survive.
+John and Jamaal have a heart-to-heart, realizing that they need to work together to survive.

 Dave's Data-Driven Empathy: Dave, using his "Orthogonal Random Beamforming" brain, analyzes the team dynamics and realizes that unity is the only way to survive.
 He uses his unique communication skills to bridge the gaps between the two groups.